mhalder/nvim/plugin-docs/colorscheme.md

 Located in: `lua/plugins/colorscheme.lua`

-Comments are disabled in the main plugin file.
+Italic comments are disabled in the configuration.